This is the Aug 14, 2019 revision of the UltraViolet FAQ.

 The UltraViolet file format supports 60Hz and 50Hz frame rates.
 Players are only required to support 60Hz video, and almost all content is in 60Hz format, but it's possible to have a 50Hz movie that won't work on a player that only supports 60Hz.

 No!
 UltraViolet is not a new DRM (digital rights management) system.
 One of the many things UltraViolet does is make existing DRMs interoperable (see 3.3.2).
 In other words UltraViolet makes it possible to buy content that works on different players using different DRMs.

 Snide note: For years, people have complained that one of the biggest problems with DRMs is they aren't interoperable.
-That is, if you buy content protected by one DRM you can't play it a player that uses a different DRM.
-UltraViolet is a huge step in solving the DRM compatibility problem, yet some people are now griping —inaccurately— that UltraViolet is another DRM.
+That is, if you buy content protected by one DRM you can't play it in a player that uses a different DRM.
+UltraViolet made huge advances in solving the DRM compatibility problem, yet some people are now griping —inaccurately— that UltraViolet is another DRM.

 In spite of what you may hear from pundits, discs are not going away any time soon.
 Jim's prediction in 2005 was that it would take at least 20 years for typical American consumers to switch from DVD and Blu-ray Disc (BD) to digital downloads and streaming.
-As of 2013 that still seems about right.
+As of 2015 most rental is now online, but ownership has not yet flipped, so it will probably take closer to 25 or 30 years.
 That said, physical media will inexorably and inevitably be replaced by electronic media.
 More and more people are turning to the Internet for television, movies, news, and other video.

-UltraViolet and other online video systems provide alternatives to DVD and BD, but ironically UltraViolet may extend the lifecycle of physical media by easing the transition, since it provides the ability to get physical copies of UltraViolet movies or to get UltraViolet rights when you buy a disc (see 6.2.3).
+UltraViolet and other online video systems provide alternatives to DVD and BD, but ironically UltraViolet arguably extended the lifecycle of physical media by easing the transition, since many discs come with UltraViolet rights (see 6.2.3).

 You can hold a DVD.
 You can't hold an UltraViolet right.